Biggest SEO Mistakes: Orphan Pages

 How Do Orphan Pages Occur?

-Often, Orphan Pages come into existence because the company, on one hand, no longer wants specific pages on their website, but on the other hand still want to retain them.
+Often, Orphan Pages come into existence because the company no longer wants specific pages on their website, but on the other hand still want to retain them.
 This can be, for example, an old blog category that you don’t want to be client-facing.

 By switching off this category, the blog posts are no longer visible on the website.
 However, they still exist under different URLs.